MicrosoftDocs/ai-builder/ai-builder-docs/teams-templates.md

 ---
-title: Use AI Builder templates in Teams -  AI Builder | Microsoft Docs
+title: Use AI Builder in Teams -  AI Builder | Microsoft Docs
 description: Provides information about how to use AI Builder templates in Teams
 author: Antonio-Rodrigues
 manager: cdbellar